Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Reconstruction of the top-antitop system

 The following kinematic constraints are imposed: the invariant masses of the $\ell^+\nu_{\ell}b$ and $\ell^- \bar{\nu}_{\ell}\bar{b}$ are equal to $\mtop = 172.5$~\GeV; the invariant masses of the $\ell^+\nu_{\ell}$ and $\ell^- \bar{\nu}_{\ell}$ systems are equal to the $W$-boson mass of 80.4~\GeV; and the two neutrinos $\nu_{\ell}$ and $\bar{\nu}_{\ell}$ are the only source of \ptmiss.
 The constraint equations are solved for both possible lepton-$b$-jet combinations in an event.
 The Ellipse Method can yield between zero and four solutions.
 If there are multiple solutions, the solution with the smallest $m_{\ttbar}$ value is used.
 If no solution is found for any of the lepton-$b$-jet combinations, the constraint equations are evaluated for 100 different random values of the top-quark and $W$-boson masses, with the mass values following a Gaussian distribution with mean $\mu = 172.5~(80.379)$~\GeV, and standard deviation $~\sigma = 1.48~(2.085)$~\GeV for the top quark ($W$ boson), respectively.
 If several of these pseudo-experiments yield at least one solution, again the solution with the lowest value of $m_{\ttbar}$ is chosen.

-The Ellipse Method provides a solution for about 95\% of \ttbar dilepton events for both the \phhvqpy and \toponium samples in the SR. Events where no solution was is are discarded.
+The Ellipse Method provides a solution for about 95\% of \ttbar dilepton events for both the \phhvqpy and \toponium samples in the SR. Events where no solution was found are discarded.
 The fraction of events without a solution is consistent between data and simulation.
-The resolution of the reconstructed \mttbar, $\mttbar^\text{reco}$, is taken as the standard deviation of the distribution of the quantity $(\lvert\mttbar^\text{reco}-\mttbar^\text{true}\rvert)/\mttbar^\text{true}$, where $\mttbar^\text{true}$ is the parton-level \mttbar after the emission of final-state radiation.
+The resolution of the reconstructed \mttbar, $\mttbar^\text{reco}$, quantifies the migration of events between different \mttbar bins.
+It is taken as the standard deviation of the distribution of the quantity $(\lvert\mttbar^\text{reco}-\mttbar^\text{true}\rvert)/\mttbar^\text{true}$, where $\mttbar^\text{true}$ is the parton-level \mttbar after the emission of final-state radiation.
 It is evaluated in bins of the $\mttbar^\text{true}$ distribution, each with a width of 5~\GeV, and is about 22\% at the \ttbar threshold and improves to about 18\% for $\mttbar^\text{true} \approx 500$~\GeV.